Silicone-maker Elkem buys China's Polysil in all-share deal

-OSLO, Dec 30 (Reuters) - Norway-based Elkem ELK.OL, a supplier of silicone materials, has agreed to acquire Polysil, a Chinese maker of silicone elastomer and resins, in an all-share deal valuing it at 941 million yuan ($134.66 million), Elkem said on Monday.
+OSLO, Dec 30 (Reuters) - Norway-based Elkem ELK.OL, a supplier of silicone and silicon materials, has agreed to acquire Polysil, a Chinese maker of silicone elastomer and resins, in an all-share deal valuing it at 941 million yuan ($135 million), Elkem said on Monday.

+Elkem, which is majority-controlled by China's Bluestar, provides silicon materials to the electronic and transport industries, among others.
+Polysil provides silicone used in baby care and food-packaging products.

+"Polysil and Elkem's complementary product and market positions provide a solid platform for further specialisation and growth in China and globally," Elkem said in a statement.

 ($1 = 6.9879 Chinese yuan renminbi)